martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 ## JSON

-JSON (_JavaScript Object Notation_) is a widely used format for sending data in a wide variety of applications.
+JSON (_JavaScript Object Notation_) is a widely used format for sending and receiving data in a wide variety of applications.
 In Go, it is common practice to use two methods when sending JSON and receiving JSON, `Marshal` and `Unmarshal`.

 Like most things in the Go ecosystem, these functions are named very semantically.
-Let's look at what the definition of `Marshal` and `Unmarshal` is in the realm of computer science.
+Let's look at what the definition of `Marshal` and `Unmarshal`.

 > Marshal - the process of transforming memory representation of an object to a data format for storage or transmission.
 This is typically used when data must be moved between different parts of an application.